DAGWorks-Inc/hamilton/docs/integrations/fastapi.md

 ```

 #### Visualize endpoints' dataflow
-The Hamilton dataflow visualizations can be added to the automatically generated FastAPI Swagger documentation, which can be viewed at http://0.0.0.0:8000/docs
+The Hamilton dataflow visualizations can be added to the automatically generated FastAPI [Swagger UI documentation](https://fastapi.tiangolo.com/features/#automatic-docs), which can be viewed at http://0.0.0.0:8000/docs
 ```python
 # server.py
 # ... after defining all endpoints